OR chirurg patrick fa si oen

 Dear visitor, welcome to this website.

-As patients are planned for elective or emergency surgery it is essential that they receive all relevant information prior to their intervention, this is their basic right and a duty of the treating medical practitioner in order for the patients to give their consent for treatment.
+As patients are planned for elective general and laparoscopic surgery or emergency surgery it is essential that they receive all relevant information prior to their intervention, this is their basic right and a duty of the treating medical practitioner in order for the patients to give their consent for treatment.
 In the case of surgery, this preoperative information needs to be readily available and accessible for our local population.

 Towards this end this website was created.